 “The students were able to understand the concept that could have taken much longer without the SMART Board and would have remained abstract had we used a traditional method,” the teacher says.
 “The learning environment in class is positive as the SMART Board brings many subjects to life giving students a thirst to want to see and learn more.”

 The school has agreed to continue installing SMART solutions in the years to come until each grade level is fully equipped.
-Teachers have removed all blackboards from their classrooms and have committed to teaching with SMART Board interactive displays.
+Teachers have removed all blackboards from their classrooms and have committed to teaching with SMART Board interactive displays and Lumio.

 It has become unthinkable to teach without a SMART Board, says Catherine.